sohomx/simtest/README.md

 - AI infra engineers shipping DAG-style agents to production
 - Fintech, med-tech, and policy-sensitive teams with tight reliability constraints
 - Builders needing CI-grade enforcement of agent cost, schema, and coverage
+- Easily extendable: contribute new agent frameworks or trace formats via PR.

 SimTest provides:

 - Deterministic test graph from agent code or trace imports
 - Curated and generated seed suites with metadata
 - Cost/latency-aware fuzzing with CI gates
-- Markdown and Slack-friendly reports for visibility
+- Markdown reports (easy to copy-paste into Slack/PRs) for visibility

 ### Supported Integrations:
 - LangGraph